-Prior to SEC, Jason served with the United States Secret Service as a Special Agent.
-During his tenure, Jason was involved in protective and investigative assignments as well as protecting the current President and Vice President along with all living former Presidents.
+Prior to founding SEC, Jason served with the United States Secret Service as a Special Agent.
+During his tenure, Jason was involved in protective and investigative assignments as well as protecting the President and Vice President along with all living former Presidents.
 In addition to protection assignments, Jason served as the Secret Service Lead Instructor at the International Law Enforcement Academy, a Physical Fitness Coordinator, and on the Internet Crimes Against Children Task Force.

+Jason is a frequent Keynote and content speaker at conferences on the topics of emergency preparedness, active shooter response, and safety and security process.
 Jason additionally has taught criminal investigation and security courses as an adjunct professor.

 Born in Kalamazoo, Michigan, Jason holds a Bachelor’s Degree in Criminal Justice from Western Michigan University and his Master’s Degree in Criminal Justice and Security Management from Michigan State University.
-He is married with three children and lives in Michigan.

 Marc Connolly is a highly accomplished security and law enforcement professional.
 Connolly retired after 27 years at the US Secret Service.
 During his time with the Secret Service Connolly rose to the level of Deputy Assistant Director.
 Connolly’s last position at the Secret Service was Deputy Special Agent in Charge of the Presidential Protection Division.
 Connolly planned, directed, coordinated and implemented protective operations related to protection of the President of the United States.
 Connolly was instrumental in developing contingency plans and overseeing threat assessment as they related to Secret Service protectees.
 Connolly supervised a workforce of over 1,000 law enforcement officials with duties of protecting the White House.
 Connolly supervised the development and deployments of technological advances to advance the protection mission of the Secret Service.